geoserver/geoserver.github.io/_posts/2023-04-05-geoserver-2-23-0-released.md

 * [GEOS-10785](https://osgeo-org.atlassian.net/browse/GEOS-10785) CITE WFS 1.1 - Data Dir - allow anonymous users to modify data

 Thanks to David Blasby (GeoCat) for this work on behalf of the GeoCat Live Project.
-David address several errors in the CITE testing for these services while addressing the above issues for the GeoServer community.
+David addressed several errors in the CITE testing for these services while addressing the above issues for the GeoServer community.

 A number of CITE conformance issues remain open, notably the handling of acceptsVersions with a mix of older protocols (such as WFS 2.0, WFS 1.1 and WFS 1.0).
 If you are interested in funding or sponsoring this activity please visit our [sponsorship](https://github.com/geoserver/geoserver/wiki/Sponsor) page.